-- C. Beverage sales can only be for beverages purchased through the District's exclusive beverage awarded contractor. - D. Raffles are not allowable fund-raisers for the school district or activity fund clubs (Policy FJ Legal).
+- C. Beverage sales can only be for the brand and type of beverages awarded through the District's exclusive beverage contractor. - D. Raffles are not allowable fund-raisers for the school district or activity fund clubs (Policy FJ Legal).
 Attorney General opinion no. JM-1176 ruled that independent school districts are not qualified to hold charitable raffles.
 An unauthorized raffle is considered gambling under the Texas Penal Code-Class C Misdemeanor.